What is radiotherapy?

 Breathlessness and a cough

 You may find your breathing gets worse during radiotherapy and for a few weeks or months after it finishes.
+You may also get a dry cough.
 This is because radiotherapy can cause inflammation in the area of the lung being treated.
-It may also give you a dry cough.
-Always tell your doctor or nurse if:
+This is called pneumonitis which can be serious.

 • you have these symptoms